FAQ

 WHO CAN APPLY?

-- Selection preference will be made for undergraduate students who have in their third year of study (junior year) or above.
+• Selection preference will be made for undergraduate students who are in their third year of study (junior year) or above.

 WHEN IS THE DEADLINE FOR APPLICATIONS?